Nutty

 • Bigger deposit: If you’ve both been saving, you’ll hopefully be able to afford a bigger deposit than you could on your own.

 • Better rates: By paying a bigger deposit, you’ll normally be able to access better rates.
 This is because the lender will be putting forward a smaller percentage of the property’s value as a loan.
-So, they’ll have more chance of getting their money back in full if you stop paying your mortgage and they end up selling your property.
+So, they’ll have more chance of getting their money back in full if you stop paying your mortgage and they end up selling your property (this is a last resort).

-• Help getting on the property ladder: If you can’t afford to get on the property ladder on your own, teaming up with a partner, friends or family members could help.
+• Help getting on the property ladder: If you can’t afford to get on the property ladder on your own, teaming up with a partner, friends or family members could help you do it.

 Joint mortgage cons

-• Joint responsibility for payments: If someone you get a joint mortgage with doesn’t keep up with their share of the monthly repayments, your lender could chase you for the payment.
+• Joint responsibility for payments: If someone you get a joint mortgage with doesn’t keep up with their share of the monthly repayments, your lender will chase you for the payment.

 • Late payments: If someone you get a joint mortgage with pays their share of the monthly repayments late, this could have a negative impact on your credit score and make it harder for you to borrow money in the future.